climate-nlp/reportparse/README.md

 By using [deepdoctection](https://github.com/deepdoctection/deepdoctection), the _reader_ can analyze the document structure.
 Then, an _annotator_ of ReportParse annotates labels for each structure level (i.e., page, block, or sentence) by using cutting-edge language models.
+We integrate useful and valuable third-party models for the annotators.
-For example by using ```environmenta_claim``` annotator, you can extract sentences that are related to environmental claims.
+For example by using ```environmental_claim``` (Stammbach et al., see [annotators](#annotators)) annotator, you can extract sentences that are related to environmental claims.
 You can easily change the reader and annotator, or you can create your own reader or annotator.

 See current supported [readers](#readers) and [annotators](#annotators).